tcmulder/zen-hooks/readme.md

 ### Nonexistent Directories
 If the client directory doesn't yet exist, the script creates it and copies the ``client_template`` setup.
 If the project directory doesn't exist, the creates it and pulls the code into it.
 In theory, this makes the script compatible with Tom's server promotion app, although there may be some issues (e.g. currently script doesn't recognize the new zen-config.php setup).

+### Duplicate Pushes
+If the current commit for the targeted webserver is identical to the commit the the webhook is requesting to pull, the zen-hooks script will exit and won't perform the update.
+This prevents data loss in the event gitlab encounters a non-fatal error and racks up a queue of retries and repeatedly attempts to overwrite what's on the webserver with the same commit.
+If you push two branches that currently share an identical commit, the zen-hooks script will similarly exit.

 ## To Do:
 The zen-hooks script can still use improvement.
 If you have time to implement any of these (or to make overall improvements to existing scripts), feel free to contribute.
 Here's the future enhancement list: